Welcome to the princess diaries!

 To get rid of them, you can either use pesticides or neem oil, though you can also use insecticidal soap or just wash them away (though this is not as effective).

-Mealy bugs suck on sap from your plant and secrete sticky honeydew, which usually attracts ants on pepper plants, but they can also infest your Philodendron Red Princess!
+Mealy bugs suck on sap from your plant and secrete sticky honeydew, which usually attracts ants on some plants, but they can also infest your Philodendron Red Princess!

 These bugs usually cause yellowing of the leaves, though any type of discoloration could be a sign of a mealy bug infestation.